CSS Gradient Generator

 Add more stops

-Click "+ Add colour stop" to insert additional colours for multi-tone gradients.
+Click "+ Add color stop" to insert additional colors for multi-tone gradients.

 04